 Knowing that her personal resources were limited she made it her mission to Dance Now and Cry Later through any issue.
 As life progressed she joined a street dance crew in Shelby, NC (A.R.T/ 4th UNIT) and embraced her power as a movement artist.
 When transitioning to college her main focus was Theatre and Band.
-It is no surprise that she ended up graduating from The University of North Carolina at Greensboro in Dance Education K-12 Licensure with a Minor in Theatre in 2016 and is currently pursuing her Masters in Dance Education at The University of Northern Colorado.
+It is no surprise that she ended up graduating from The University of North Carolina at Greensboro in Dance Education K-12 Licensure with a Minor in Theatre in 2016 and holds a Masters in Dance Education from The University of Northern Colorado.
 While pushing through every obstacle that came about she managed to mentor thousands of students through volunteer opportunities, becoming the National President of Delta Chi Xi Honorary Dance Fraternity Inc. (The only Professional Dance Fraternity), and create a DNCL collective of artists that give back to the community whenever they can.

 Not having previous experience in a professional setting can make it challenging for talented artists to enter the professional world.
 Young artists that encounter financial struggles do not have the opportunity to gain access to studios.